 Stainless Steel Finish Designations

-Due to the different alloys, variations in final finish may occur.
-Variations may also occur by the type of buffing equipment used, type and size of the buff wheels, peripheral of the buff, the type of abrasive composition used and operator`s technique.
+Due to the different alloys, variations in the final finish may occur.
+Variations may also occur by the type of buffing equipment used, type and size of the buff wheels, peripheral of the buff, the type of abrasive composition used, and operator`s technique.

 Guidelines for Comparing Stainless Steel Finishes

 Roughness average (Ra) is the most accurate and is measured in microinches.
 Grit and polish numbers are dependent on methods and materials used and are a subjective assessment.

 The following list of stainless steel sheet finish designations includes a short description of how each surface may be obtained.

 - Unpolished Finish No. 1: A dull finish produced by hot rolling to a specified thickness, followed by annealing and descaling.